horia141/jupiter/docs/concepts/metrics.md

 [recurring task](./recurring-tasks.md).
 The collection period will determine how often the task is generated (weekly, monthly, etc.).
 The inbox tasks will go to the configured [project](./projects.md) if it is present, or to the [default workspace one](./workspaces.md) if it is missing.
 If none are present, generation will fail.
+There's also all the other collection parameters (actionable dates, due dates, Eisenhower statuses, etc).

 ## Interaction Summary